 The cost to prepare the electronic record on appeal in this case is \$5.00.
 This amount does not include the cost of a transcript, which must be paid by the party that files the appeal.
+Board Rule 8-53(C).
 That party may pay the preparation fee either by check or, in the case of a governmental entity, documentary proof that actual payment already has been made to the Board through COFRS.
 A party that is financially unable to pay the preparation fee may file a motion for waiver of the fee.
 That motion must include information showing that the party is indigent or explaining why the party is financially unable to pay the fee.

 Any party wishing to have a transcript made part of the record is responsible for having the transcript prepared.
-Board Rule 8-64, 4 CCR 801.
 To be certified as part of the record, an original transcript must be prepared by a disinterested, recognized transcriber and filed with the Board within 59 days of the date of the designation of record.
-For additional information contact the State Personnel Board office at (303) 866-3300.
+See Board Rule 8-53(A)(5)-(7).
+For additional information contact the State Personnel Board office at (303) 866-3300 or email at dpa state.personnelboard@state.co.us.